tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: security.bootstrap-api-token

     A default API token for the ``admin`` user.
-Must be changed after the successful login.
 Only for testing purposes.

     |
     | Type: string